 Acrylic canvas “This Is Your Journey” by Simone McLeod. © 2015 Simone McLeod.

 To view details of the wedding rings shown on this page, please go to our website Fisher Star Creations.
 Or see the Dutch wedding rings webste: Unieke Trouwringen.

 About the authors/artists:

 Simone McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is an Anishinaabe painter and poet, born in Winnipeg, Manitoba in 1962.
-She belongs to he Name doodem (Sturgeon clan) of her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg ("#16" Poplar River First Nation) of Manitoba.
+She belongs to he Name doodem (Sturgeon clan) .
+Simone feels a special tie with her mother's People, the Azaadiwi-ziibi Nitam-Anishinaabeg ("#16" Poplar River First Nation) of Manitoba.
 Simone descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.